NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 #### 2. MenuItem

-The MenuItem model contains the setup:
+The MenuItem model has the following setup:

 - name: name of the item.
 - description: description of the item.